 10-Year Framework of Programmes on Sustainable Consumption and Production

-EPA is currently focused on four key areas in support of the 10YFP:
+EPA is currently focused on four key areas in support of the One Planet network:

 - Inputs to the Global SCP Clearinghouse.
-Exit The Clearinghouse, which was launched in 2013, is the key information exchange and networking platform supporting the 10YFP.
+The Clearinghouse is the key information exchange and global networking platform supporting the One Planet network.

-- The 10YFP Sustainable Public Procurement Programme (SPPP).
-Exit EPA was part of launching this UNEP-led initiative at Rio+20 and serves on the Multi-Stakeholder Advisory Committee and several of the program's Working Groups.
+- The One Planet network Sustainable Public Procurement Programme.
+EPA was a founding member of this UNEP-led initiative launched at Rio+20, and formerly served on the Multi-Stakeholder Advisory Committee.
+EPA remains engaged with several of the program's Working Groups.

 - Collaboration on Development of a Global Network of Interoperable Life-Cycle Assessment Databases.
 Life-Cycle Assessment (LCA) is a touchstone feature of the 10YFP.
-This project is being advanced under the International Forum on LCA Cooperation and is part of the 10YFP Consumer Information Programme.
-Exit
+This project was advanced under the International Forum on LCA Cooperation and is part of the One Planet Network Consumer Information Programme.

 - Cooperation on Reducing Wasted Food.
-EPA is developing a new project with UNEP, through its Regional Office for North America,Exit to promote recovery of wasted food (e.g. for donation to food banks) and food waste recycling (e.g. for industrial applications, anaerobic digestion and composting) to divert it from landfill disposal and thus reduce landfill methane emissions.
-The project will consider regional and international best practices, and will support objectives of the new 10YFP Sustainable Food Systems Programme.
+EPA works with the UNEP Regional Office for North America to promote recovery of wasted food (e.g. for donation to food banks) and food waste recycling (e.g. for industrial applications, anaerobic digestion and composting) to divert it from landfill disposal and reduce methane emissions.
+The project considers regional and international best practices, and supports objectives of the One Planet network Sustainable Food Systems Programme.

-- Visit the official website of the 10YFP Exit (hosted by UNEP)
+- Visit the official website of the One Planet network (hosted by UNEP)

 - Explore all of EPA's Partnering with International Organizations